New York Strip Steak Recipe

 • Kosher salt and black pepper.
 To taste.

-Step 3- Pan sear the steaks.
+Step 3- Pan sear.
 Cook the steak for three minutes on each side.
 Baste the filets with herby butter to flavor the steak thoroughly.

 Step 4- Finish cooking in the oven.
 Once searing is done, transfer the skillet to the oven and cook the filet for another 6 minutes.